RileySKrusky/osticket-prereqs/README.md

 </p>
 <h3>5) Installing IIS</h3>
 <p>
-In your virtual machine, go to the bottom right in your windows search bar and type in "Control Panel".
+In your virtual machine, go to the bottom left in your windows search bar and type in "Control Panel".
 With this window open, go to "Uninstall Programs" Under "Programs".
   <img src="https://i.imgur.com/6h7KEce.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>